MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/windows-security-model.md

 Privileges are different from access rights because they apply to system-related tasks and resources rather than objects, and because they are assigned to a user or group by a system administrator, rather than by the operating system.

 The access token for each process contains a list of the privileges granted to the process.
 Privileges must be specifically enabled before use.
-An administrator enables and audits the use of privileges by using **Administrative Tools** in the Windows Control Panel; privileges can also be enabled programmatically.
+For more information on privilges, see [Privileges](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/privileges) in the kernel driver documentation.

-## <span id="Creating-A-File"></span><span id="CREATING-A-FILE"></span><span id="creating-a-file"></span>Creating a file
+## <span id="Creating-A-File"></span><span id="CREATING-A-FILE"></span><span id="creating-a-file"></span>Windows security model scenario: Creating a file

 The system uses the security constructs described in the Windows security model whenever a process creates a handle to a file or object.